Due process

-Due process of law is application by state of all legal rules and principles pertaining to the case so all legal rights that are owed to the person are respected.
+Due process of law is application by the state of all legal rules and principles pertaining to a case so all legal rights that are owed to a person are respected.
 Due process balances the power of law of the land and protects the individual person from it.
 When a government harms a person without following the exact course of the law, this constitutes a due process violation, which offends the rule of law.